lbnlbxe/lbnlbxe.github.io/pages/docs/first-time.md

 ---
 layout: wiki
-title: First Time
+title: First Time Install
-description: First time installing the BXE environment
+description: This guide explains how to use the <code>/opt/bxe/installBXE.sh</code> script to set up BXE in your environment for the first time.
 author: Berkeley eXtensible Environment Team
 category: Guide
 author: Berkeley eXtensible Environment Team